iOS 26

 Google Photos

-With Google Photos, you got everything under control, it will back up everything to the cloud.
-In case anything happens to your phone, you got all your important stuff backed up.
+With Google Photos, you have everything under control.
+It will back up everything to the cloud, so if anything happens to your phone, you have all your important stuff backed up.

-Bonus: Regardless of how cautious you’re with your new device, you’ll eventually drop it.
+Bonus: Regardless of how cautious you are with your new device, you’ll eventually drop it.
 To avoid that, invest in a durable case.

 Yes, the case may make your phone look less stylish.
 However, if you want to protect your phone, you should buy a durable case.